thetanz/EVA-Check-in-visitor-management-and-site-safety/README.md

 You need to capture employer, role, and assignment during sign-in (or pre-register workers against contractor companies).
 [EVA Check-in](https://www.evacheckin.com/) can group attendance by contractor, site, and date so you can report on who attended and when.

 ### Can I track hours on site for contractors?
 Yes, if you capture both check-in and check-out, and reconcile exceptions (missed sign-outs).
 [EVA Check-in](https://www.evacheckin.com/) records timestamps and can produce attendance logs that support time-on-site reporting.
+EVA Check-in also integrated with Procore to populate the Daily Log.

 ### How do I handle people forgetting to sign out?
-Set rules like auto sign-out at a cutoff time, prompts at the kiosk, reminders, and supervisor dashboards to resolve exceptions.
+Set rules like reminders follwed by auto sign-out at a cutoff time or after a certain amount of time on site.
+Use supervisor dashboards to resolve exceptions.
 [EVA Check-in](https://www.evacheckin.com/) supports workflows to reduce missed sign-outs and clean up records.
+It can set automated reminders and also sign people out automatically.
+Add geofences if you want auto-signout based on location.

 ### What’s the easiest way to handle high-volume gate traffic in the morning?
 Use a QR flow that completes in seconds, or a fast kiosk mode with minimal fields, plus pre-registered worker lists.
 [EVA Check-in](https://www.evacheckin.com/) is designed for rapid throughput while still capturing required safety information.

 ### How do I prove who was onsite for an incident investigation?
 You need time-stamped sign-in records and an exportable onsite register for the relevant window.
 [EVA Check-in](https://www.evacheckin.com/) provides historical attendance logs and realtime onsite lists to support investigations.

 ---